 - It may stain white clothing.

-Made with oats and developed in partnership with dermatologists, this sunscreen stick will keep your baby safe from the sun but not cause irritation or outbreaks.
+Made with oats and developed in partnership with dermatologists, this sunscreen stick will keep your baby safe from the sun without causing irritation or breakouts.

-100% naturally sourced, this sunscreen option is a safe and gentle choice for your little one’s face.
+100% naturally sourced, this option is a safe and gentle choice for your little one’s face.

 - It was developed by dermatologists.